 On the other hand, Popular companies like Netflix, Uber, Medium, Paypal, NASA, eBay, etc. are using Node.js.

 This isn't to say that these companies use only that specific framework, but just they publicly came out saying they use these technologies.
 Also, notice that great technology companies are using both frameworks.

 For enterprise web applications, high concurrency is required.
 As Java Spring is multi-threaded, it requires a thread for each request, and it becomes expensive as it demands many threads to achieve full concurrency.

 While the Node.js is single-threaded, the CPU will be busy when it is operating on full load and OS will not break down until the request is serviced.

 Node.js is leading in top 10k sites, top 100k sites, and the entire web.
 Compared with Node.js market share, Java Spring is lagging in all the segments.

-NodeJs has better usage coverage in more websites categories, such as Computers Electronics & Technology, Arts & Entertainment, Vehicles, Finance and many other categories.
+NodeJs has better usage coverage in more website categories, such as Computers Electronics & Technology, Arts & Entertainment, Vehicles, Finance, and many other categories.
 While Spring hasn't got a lead over NodeJs in any websites category

 Related Blog: Spring Boot vs Spring MVC